 Effective February 11, 2019, WGU students will enjoy the option to take a break during a WGU objective assessment.
-The proctor will review the new Take a Break feature during the exam preparation.
+The proctor will review the Take a Break feature during the exam instructions.
 There will be a 10-minute break allowed for each hour of the exam.
-The proctor will report any breaks longer than the allotted time to WGU.
+The proctor will report to WGU any breaks longer than the allotted time.
 After your break you will only be able to answer questions you did not view prior to your break.

-When the student selects that they would like to take a break, the following dialogue will appear:
+When the student selects that they would like to take a break, a dialogue box with terms and conditions will appear:

-Note: The student must select the checkbox, confirming that they have read the full list of the break guidelines in order to continue with the break.
+Note: The student must select the checkbox, confirming that they have read the full list of the break rules in order to continue with the break.

 The navigation bar at the bottom of the test player gives a visual cue to students for the status of test questions.

 Students will not be able to make any changes on the dark blue or yellow highlighted questions in the navigation bar once they return from a break.
 The student will only be able to complete the questions not seen prior to the break, upon their return to the exam.
 When returning from a break, students will not be able to modify the question they were on at the time of the break.

 Note: After returning from a break, students will not be able to modify questions they have previously viewed, whether completed or only viewed.

 Upon returning from a break, the proctor will ask the student to pan their testing space with their webcam to ensure that they did not bring any unauthorized materials into the testing environment.
 In order to keep test questions secure, the student cannot change any questions that they have looked at or answered after coming back from the break.

 Note: Should the student not continue the assessment after taking a break, the exam will be submitted as an attempt.